sktime/pytorch-forecasting/docs/source/getting-started.rst

 The general setup for training and testing a model is

 #.
-Create training dataset using :py:class:`~TimeSeriesDataSet`.
+Create training dataset using :py:class:`~data.timeseries.TimeSeriesDataSet`.
 #.
-Using the training dataset, create a validation dataset with :py:meth:`~TimeSeriesDataSet.from_dataset`.
+Using the training dataset, create a validation dataset with :py:meth:`~data.timeseries.TimeSeriesDataSet.from_dataset`.
    Similarly, a test dataset or later a dataset for inference can be created.
 You can store the dataset parameters directly if you do not wish to load the entire training dataset at inference time.